Coinbase Card

 - Seamless spending of crypto without manual conversion

-- Zero staking requirements to access card or rewards
+- Zero staking requirements to access debit card or rewards

-- Worldwide acceptance at 40+ million Visa merchants
+- Worldwide acceptance at Visa merchants (debit) or AmEx merchants (credit)

 - No foreign transaction fees for international purchases